janz02/beer/config/README.md

 A script to support the Generate client script.
 It will get the validation error messages and enums to be translated provided by the BE Swagger.
 It will also generate a file for using generated keys.

+A check is added to ensure that notification link is added for every notification type.

 By doing this, the called i18next scan script won't delete the generated keys because they are used.
 Additional information at [i18next readme](../src/app/i18n/readme.md).